-For most of CEP's life as a major, students were evaluated in core courses with a binary Credit/No Credit grading system with Narrative Transcripts written by the faculty and the student providing a more holistic evaluation of a student's performance.
-Due to many reasons, the issues has always been debated in the major, and in Spring 2012 students successfully passed a proposal that aimed to solve the issues inherent in the implementation of CEP's grading policy.
-Starting in the Fall of 2012, students can now choose to be graded with the standard 4.0 system or the Credit/No Credit binary scale.
-All students still must complete a narrative reflection of their performance in the course that is kept in their student file, but instructors are no longer required to.
+Up until the Spring of 2012, students were evaluated in their core courses with a binary Credit/No Credit grading system.
+A Narrative Transcript was also written by the faculty and the student providing a more holistic evaluation of a student's performance.
+Due to many reasons, Credit/No Credit has always been debated in the major, until students successfully passed a proposal that solved the issues inherent in the implementation of CEP's grading policy.
+Since the Fall of 2012, students can now choose to be graded with the standard 4.0 system or the Credit/No Credit binary scale.
+All students still must complete a narrative reflection of their performance in the course - no longer required of the instructor - that is kept in their student file.
 At the end of every CEP core course students meet individually with the instructor for an Exit Interview as an opportunity to get verbal feedback on overall performance.